Azure/meta-azure-service-broker/docs/azure-postgresql-db.md

-﻿# Azure PostgreSQL Database Service
+﻿# Azure Database for PostgreSQL Service

-[Azure PostgreSQL Database](https://azure.microsoft.com/en-us/services/postgresql) is a relational database service based on the open source Postgres database engine.
+[Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql) is a relational database service based on the open source Postgres database engine.
 It is a fully managed database as a service offering capable of handling mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.
 Develop applications with Azure Database for PostgreSQL leveraging the open source tools and platform of your choice.

 ## Behaviors